3 Helpful / 0 Not

 3 Helpful / 1 Not

-Pros: I live in eastern Cincinnati by the Woodland Mound course and this is the second closest course to my house that is worth the time.
-I've heard many people say that this is where they go to learn and test out new throwing styles such as rollers and sidearms because their really isn't any penalty or people to worry about except by the lake.
-I also take new disc here to break them in and learn there habits without damaging them in the trees.
+Pros: I live in eastern Cincinnati by the Woodland Mound course and this course is worth the drive time to me.
+This is a good place to learn and test out new throwing styles such as rollers and sidearms because their really isn't any penalty or people to worry about except by the lake.
+I also take new disc here to break them in and learn there habits.
+The holes by the lake on this course are beautiful!!!
+There are also one or two tees on the top of relatively tall rolling hill and these holes are a blast to play as well.
+Hole #2 is the best one on the course and one of the most memorable in the Cincinnati area (if only because of the lake)!!!

 3 of 4 people found this review helpful.